- + 83Images

 The Nissan Kicks is here and it looks promising on paper.
-It’s longer than any other compact SUV or crossover in India, wider than the Creta and is quite feature rich too.
-It’s got a tried and tested diesel engine and underpinnings that have managed to impress us in the past for ride quality.
+It’s longer than any other compact SUV or crossover in India, wider than the Creta and is quite feature-rich too.
+It’s got a new 1.3-litre turbo petrol engine along with the tried and tested 1.5-litre petrol engine and underpinnings that have managed to impress us in the past for ride quality.
 So there’s quite a lot that already makes the Kicks a product to look forward to.
 Let us then get into the details and find out whether it’s the compact crossover you should put your money on or not.

 The Kicks doesn’t feel big despite being amongst the largest cars in its segment.
 The cabin doesn’t feel spacious either.
 There are some ergonomic issues as well that might bother some drivers and it’s not the most well-equipped car too, missing out on features like auto-dimming IRVM and sunroof, both of which would have added immensely to its appeal.
-And then there’s the absence of automatic transmission.
+And then there’s the absence of a diesel powertrain.

 The Kicks’ overall design is funky and it would go well with those who like their car to stand out from the crowd.
 It’s available in dual-tone exterior colour schemes, and with colours that are bright and youthful.
 It’s got LED headlamps and position lamps, and these make it look modern.
 The front-end looks squarish, especially the way the headlamps, bonnet and fog lamps come together.
 The Nissan V-Motion grille at the front also looks bold.
 The rear, with those boomerang tail lamps, is unlike any other car you would have seen before in India; it properly stands out.